 Each of the subsidiary companies undertake training programs within its fields of activities to acquaint staff with its range of merchandise and services.
 Furthermore, companies involved in contracting perform staff trainings in health safety and environment (HSE).
-Work is currently under process in the company to develop an annual training program, through which the methods of training board members, executive directors and company employees are continued and updated on topics related to governance, risk management, compliance and control.
+The Consultant M/s BDO developed an annual training program, through which the methods of training board members, executive directors and company employees are continued and updated on topics related to governance, risk management, compliance and control.
+The program will be implemented in 2024.